LeBlueAwoo/MiViKePa/README.md

 'var.txt' contains the active variables and is not supposed to be read.
 If deleted, simply replace it with a blank text file called 'var.txt'.
 This will not affect how the program functions unless edited/deleted while it is running.

-For best results, don't run this program from inside IDLE.
+For best results, please don't run these programs from within IDLE!